jhmcaleely/clox-pico/README.md

 ### Performance

 This code includes the two optimisations from Chapter 30, and is otherwise unoptimised for these microcontroller cores.
-On an RP2040, the spec says we have two ARM Cortex-M0+ cores at 133MHz.
+On an RP2040, the spec says we have two ARM Cortex-M0+ cores at 133MHz (200MHz after SDK 2.1.1).
 On an RP2350 we have dual Cortex-M33 or Hazard3 processors at 'up to' 150 MHz.
 In each case, clox only runs on one core.
 My host PC (for comparison) runs on an Apple Silicon M2 Max.

 Running the fibbonacci micro-benchmark from the book: